meshcloud/collie-cli/.github/README.md

 collie kit apply "my-foundation"
 ```

-Note that you can also easily develop your own modules:
+You can also easily develop your own modules:

 ```shell
 # Generate a new IaC module template